 DBO INVESTIGATIONS AND DISCIPLINARY ACTIONS

-When a licensed financial professional or lender is accused of a criminal or administrative law violation or receives a serious consumer complaint, the DBO launches an investigation.
+When a licensed financial professional or lender is accused of a criminal or administrative law violation or receives a serious consumer complaint, the Department of Financial Protection and Innovation launches an investigation.
 This can sometimes result in the suspension or revocation of a professional license.
 While this is never an ideal situation for a licensed professional, there are steps you can take to fight disciplinary actions taken against your license.

 Attorney Scott J Harris is experienced in defending professional licenses threatened by the DBO, and in fighting for clients whose licenses have been denied.
 Below you’ll learn key facts about Department of Business Oversight license defense, and how our experienced DBO license attorneys can help defend your license and your rights.